|

 surface along with the digital elevation model, and any

+other geophysical data collected.
 The GPS position recovery uses NovAtel dual frequency

 receivers in the aircraft and on the ground, processed